swagata87/wprimeHEM/README.md

 Once you have compiled and tested your code locally, you will need to submit crab jobs to run on data and MC.

-Crab config file for MC -> crabConfig.py
+Crab config file for MC -> crabConfig_MC_madgraphMLM.py OR crabConfig_MC_powhegAndOthers.py

 Crab config file for data -> crabConfig_data.py